 30. Eat at restaurants less frequently.

 99% of the time the food is going to be less healthy than what you’d eat at home.
 Restaurant food often seems to taste better than what we cook at home.
 Why do you think that is?
 They use much more fats like butter than you would at home.
 Fats taste good.
+I’m not against fats, but your body doesn’t need as much as restaurants use.
 If you are in the habit of eating out a lot, try cutting back this year.

 31. Use healthier oils.